Kaspa Wallet Comparison

 Open Source

-Open-source wallets have publicly available code, allowing community review to ensure transparency and security.
-This fosters trust and enables developers to identify and fix vulnerabilities.
-Non-open-source wallets may offer proprietary features but lack the same level of community scrutiny.
+Open-source wallets make their code publicly available, allowing the community to audit and review it for transparency and security.
+This collaborative model builds trust and helps identify vulnerabilities more quickly.
+Closed-source wallets may provide unique features but lack the same level of independent community oversight.

 Multi-Chain